KatrinaTom/T2A2/README.md

 Entities is an object or concept about which you want to store information and that is to be represented in the database.

 Below is the Entity Relational Diagram demonstrating the entity relationships.
-This is the first attempt before Normalisation.
+Taking into consideration that this is the first attempt of a ERD before Normalisation.
+The true reflection of the database is in the Database Modelling Diagram.

 ![Entity Relational Diagram of Landscaping ADMIN database](docs/images/Landscaping_T2A2-2.png)